 Hemp Seed Oil - 100 ml.

-Hemp seed oil is very good for improving your metabolism and digestion, good for heart as it contains good and balanced amount of Omega 3 and Omega 6, good for joint pains, muscles and a great aid in sleep.
+Hemp seed oil is very good for improving your metabolism and digestion, good for heart as it contains a good and balanced amount of Omega 3 and Omega 6, good for joint pains, muscles and a great aid in sleep.
 It is super rich in proteins.
-Hemp has all essential amino acids required by human body.
+Hemp has all the essential amino acids required by the human body.
 Good protein diet for vegetarians.
 Topically it is good for dermatitis and eczema.
+Hemp oil is great for your hair follicles health resulting in hair growth and for your soft skin.

 Oilcure Hemp seed oil is the oil pressed from seeds of the hemp, with cold press technology.
 Although marijuana comes from the same plant, hemp seeds only contain a trace amount of THC, the active ingredient in marijuana, and this oil will not get you high.
 In fact, this cold pressed hemp seeds oil is safe and very healthy to have orally.
 Hemp seed oil is a rich and balanced source of omega-6 and omega-3 polyunsaturated fatty acids (PUFAs), it has an excellent 3:1 balance of omega-3 and omega-6 fatty acids, which promote cardiovascular health.